OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:30

-If I must boast, I will boast of the things that show my weakness.
+If I must boast, I will boast of all the things that show my weakness.

 ## 2 Corinthians 11:31